 This tutorial demonstrates how to set default limit ranges for containers in a project.

-You have an available workspace, a project and an account (
+You have an available workspace, a project and a user (

 admin role at the project level.
-For more information, see Create Workspaces, Projects, Accounts and Roles.
+For more information, see Create Workspaces, Projects, Users and Roles.

 Set Default Limit Ranges